slvnwhrl/sigmorphon2022-models/README.md

 spacy tokenised would work fine, but I'd look at the tokenization of e.g. punctuation.)
 - I have added a python script `glue_words_task_II.py` that I used to form the original sentences.
 - The original data contained double whitespaces and this caused some problems with `glue_words_task_II.py`, so `data/eng.sentence.corrected.test.tsv` is a version of the test data with only single whitespaces.

+### Segmentation token
-- Also note that we used a different SINGLE segmentation token to decrease the complexity (↓), so check if this token is contained in your test data (if so, change it manually in the loaded vocabulary instance).
+Note that we used a different SINGLE segmentation token to decrease the complexity (as opposed to *@@* in the orginial shared task data), so check if this token is contained in your test data (if so, change it manually in the loaded vocabulary instance).
+- word-level (part 1): _
+- sentence-level (part 2): ↓

 ## Citation
 If you use these models in your work, please cite the following paper: